LukePammant/pretty-logger/README.md

 ============

 Pretty Logger for nodejs allows for color coded error, warning, info, debug and trace console messages with (or without) timestamp.
-This is a modified version of the basic-logger found here: https://github.com/sbsoftware/node-basic-logger
+This is a modified version of the <a href="https://github.com/sbsoftware/node-basic-logger">basic-logger</a> project.

 Installation